-The founding of Sculptors Guild in 1937 was a seminal event for Modern sculpture in America.
-The primary objectives of the founders as stated in an early exhibition catalogue were: "to unite sculptors of all progressive aesthetic tendencies into a vital organization in order to further the artistic integrity of sculpture and give it its rightful place in the cultural life of this country."
+The Sculptors Guild was founded in 1937.
+The founders were at the forefront of American Modernism rejecting the staid conventions of traditional figurative art.
+Their primary objective, as stated in an early exhibition catalogue was: "to unite sculptors of all progressive aesthetic tendencies into a vital organization in order to further the artistic integrity of sculpture and give it its rightful place in the cultural life of this country."

 Sculptors Guild actively continues its mission today as a not-for-profit organization based in New York City with a professional membership of acclaimed sculptors of diverse aesthetics.
 The primary goal of the organization remains the promotion of sculpture and sculptors through exhibitions and educational outreach programs.

 Membership within Sculptors Guild has always been based on the selection of sculptors with proven qualities of aesthetic excellence and professional standing.
 The Sculptors Guild has a proud heritage of meritocracy without gender bias and with the advent of the new millennium the has enjoyed a interest in emerging sculptors of various divergent aesthetics.